arrow_back LawSnap / Court Rules / CDCA / Judge Valenzuela

 Settlement Notification

-Counsel shall notify the CRD as soon as settlement is reached.
-Court may assess jury fees under Local Rule 40-3 if notification occurs after 4:00 p.m. on the last business day before trial without good cause.
-ADR participation mandatory — Court will not hold FPTC or convene trial until all parties (including corporate principals) have completed ADR.
+JPS §III.B.
+Settlement.
+Counsel shall notify the Courtroom Deputy Clerk as soon as a settlement of the action has been reached.
+The Court may assess jury fees against each side under Local Rule 40-3 if the notification of settlement occurs after 4:00 p.m. on the last business day prior to trial absent a showing of good cause. [valenzuela-cynthia | settlement_notification]

 Lead Counsel

-Court requires lead counsel to appear for scheduling conferences, settlement conferences, and the Final Pretrial Conference.
+§V.F.
+Appearance at Hearings.
+The Court requires lead counsel to appear for scheduling conferences, settlement conferences, and the Final Pretrial Conference.
+The Court requires in-person attendance for all hearings and trials, unless otherwise instructed by the Court. [valenzuela-cynthia | lead_counsel_requirement]

 Under Seal Filings